 The Digital Arts Focus provides exposure to various career skills related to film, television production, art and design.
 Coursework in this focus area enhances student competency in technology, mechanics, creativity, and artistry to build a college ready portfolio.
+All classes in this focus are considered practical art courses.
 Students who successfully complete the program and pass the necessary exams could receive industry recognized certifications in Adobe Photoshop, Adobe Illustrator and Final Cut Pro X.

-DIGITAL ART IMAGING HONORS - STEAM
+DIGITAL ART IMAGING HONORS - STEAM FDOE: 0108390 ILS: 0591 Credit: 1